Top 5 Telescope Under $100

 The Celestron 21041 60mm power seeker telescope is considered to be the perfect reflective telescope for novices.
-It is designed to be user-friendly with beginners and is accompanied by all the necessary components which would help them explore deep space conveniently.
+It is designed to be user-friendly with beginners and is accompanied by all the necessary components to help them explore deep space conveniently.

-The mount is alt-azimuth, which is suitable for terrestrial, celestial and astronomical viewing as well.
-It follows the object in the sky and conveniently focuses the moon and stars without letting them drift out of vision.
+The mount is alt-azimuth, which is suitable for terrestrial, celestial, and astronomical viewing as well.
+It follows the object in the sky and conveniently focuses the moon and stars without drifting out of vision.
 This amount will help you track objects easily.

 This reflector telescope comes with an aluminum tripod and stabilizer.
 Although the product comes disassembled in its compact box, it will hardly take 15 minutes of your time to assemble.

 All the necessary accessories come along with this reflective telescope.
-This is a portable telescope for beginners, letting them carry it anywhere they want to experience the universe.
+This portable telescope for beginners lets them carry it anywhere they want to experience the universe.
 You can choose your favorite location and start locating the objects.

 This is a must-buy for beginners, helping them explore the beauty hidden in space.

-This is not the most advanced among telescopes for newbies, but it is much more advanced than a toy telescope.
-Thi refractories designed to provide some great astronomical viewing and to encourage long term forays into astronomy, all for less than $100.
+This is not the most advanced telescope for newbies, but it is much more advanced than a toy telescope.
+Thi refractories are designed to provide some great astronomical viewing and encourage long-term forays into astronomy, all for less than $100.

-All coated-glass optical elements produce clear images, and the rigid alt-azimuth mount will make it simple to point to specific objects, although there is not a “go-to” component.
+All coated-glass optical elements produce clear images, and the rigid alt-azimuth mount will make it simple to point to specific objects, although there is no “go-to” component.

 You will have to discover the objects to track yourself.
 The slow-motion controls work on their own to smooth monitoring once you discover your target.

 The 70AZ will permit you to view objects on the earth and in the sky.
-Expect to see the surface of the moon, Mars, Jupiter’s belts, Saturn’s rings, and more.
+Expect to see the moon’s surface, Mars, Jupiter’s belts, Saturn’s rings, and more.